categories

 Another good example is a smart metering system for households by Sense.
 It connects to an electric panel to provide users with full visibility and control of their energy use so they could take a proactive part in energy management efforts.

-3. Green energy management
+3. Green Energy Management

 In the present day, it’s far more convenient to adopt and expand the use of green energy with the help of IoT.
 IoT-enabled wind turbines and residential solar systems can provide free power to fulfill the energy demand of a household, fully or partially.